lexsai/user-to-server-bot/README.md

 # Cloner-Bot:
 A discordpy rewrite bot that clones messages sent from one server and sends them into the 'nexus server'.

+Update:
+Four years old.
+Almost certainly does not work with the modern discord API, especially with discord's recent moves towards limited intents.

 # Disclaimer:
 This bot uses *selfbots*.